 Re-registration of Unit Following the Vacancy

 Landlords have been required to re-register a rental unit when a new tenant moves in since January 1, 1996.
-The landlord fills out a re-registration form supplied by the Department.
-The new tenant signs the form to verify the initial rent being charged them and the housing services being provided by the landlord.
-The white copy of this form should be on file with the Department; the landlord keeps the yellow copy; the tenant should receive the pink copy.
+The landlord fills out an online re-registration form available through the Online Landlord Service Portal.
+The new tenant will receive notification via email to verify the initial rent being charged and the housing services being provided by the landlord.
+The information provided through this process will remain on file with the Department.

 The unit is not in substantial compliance with the Ordinance until the established rent and housing services have been re-registered with the Department.
 Annual General Adjustments are not allowed for units that are not in substantial compliance with the Ordinance.